adsbypasser/adsbypasser/CONTRIBUTING.md

 ## Bug Report

-Please note that it's very hard to guarantee the compatibility to other userscripts or browser extensions.
+Please note that it is very hard to guarantee the compatibility to other userscripts or browser extensions.

 If other people can not reproduce your problem, you could create a new profile and try again.

-**Any new site request is not a bug.** I can't fix a bug which does not exist at all.
+**Any new site request is not a bug.**

 ### Opening an issue to report a bug

-Please describe your situation as detail as possible, such as:
+Please describe your environment as detial as possible, such as:

 1. What operating system are you using?